Freeing The Arteries of The Planet

 The Elwha River restoration project is part of a broader movement to dismantle dams and let rivers run their natural course freely.
 But there is still a hydroelectric boom in developing countries and as International Rivers Director Jason Rainey tells host Steve Curwood, that’s putting many of the world’s major rivers in crisis.

-CURWOOD: The long awaited dam removal on the Elwha River in Olympic National Park is part of a growing movement to restore rivers that have been hurt by hydropower development.
-Not only are large-scale dams tough on fish like salmon, they also disrupt other parts of the ecosystem as a whole, and can even contribute to climate change, river advocates say.
-Jason Rainey is the Director of International Rivers and he joins us now to discuss the Elwha and the state of rivers around the world.
-Welcome to Living on Earth.
+CURWOOD: Now, the long awaited dam removal on the Elwha River in Olympic National Park is part of a growing movement to restore rivers that have been hurt by hydropower development.
+Not only are large-scale dams tough on fish like salmon, they also disrupt other parts of the ecosystem, and can even contribute to climate change, river advocates say.
+Jason Rainey is the director of International Rivers and he joins us now to discuss the Elwha and the state of rivers around the world.
+Welcome to Living on Earth!